 Atlantic Rim Collaboratory vision

-The Collaboratory works in a way that complements the international initiatives of the Organization for Economic Cooperation and Development and the United Nations.
+The ARC Education project works in a way that complements the international initiatives of the Organization for Economic Cooperation and Development (OECD) and the United Nations (UN).
 It also exercises its ability to advance a more expansive vision of educational excellence that embraces issues such as special education inclusion, many kinds of diversity, and wellness supports within systems that build and promote a strong and sustainable teaching profession.

-The Collaboratory builds on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
+ARC builds on current strengths and strategies of your own and other educational systems with the intention of improving them over time through deliberately designed processes.
 It seeks out and spreads current best practices, and develops next practices that reflect ARC values, alongside existing OECD and UN initiatives.
-The Collaboratory will also develop collective responsibility for shared success and global impact.
+Through its annual summit, virtual Thoughtmeet series, as well as local and international activities, ARC will also develop collective responsibility for shared success and global impact.

 - A common declaration initiating a new global direction for education